upday/deprecated-baustelle/doc/02-yaml/01-structure.md

 the stack and describes what AWS AMIs should be used as a base, how to connect to these base AMIs.
 More info [TODO LINK]

+The configuration in this section cannot be overriden by environments section.

 ## stacks

 This section is used to define the environment of an application deployed in